Jōseki

 A san san jōseki: Black gets secure territory in the corner, and White gets outside (center) influence.
 The result is deemed equal, thus the sequence is a jōseki.

-In go and shōgi, a jōseki (kanji characters 定石 for go, 定跡 for shōgi) is the studied sequences of moves for which the result is considered balanced for both black and white sides.
+In go and shōgi, a jōseki (kanji characters 定石 for go, 定跡 for shōgi) is a studied sequence of moves for which the result is considered balanced for both black and white sides.

 Go jōseki

 In go, because games typically start with plays in the corners, go jōseki are usually about corner play as the players try to gain local advantages there in order to obtain a better overall position.
 Though less common, there are also jōseki for the middle game.
 In Japanese, jō (定) means "fixed" or "set" and seki (石) means stones, giving the literal meaning "set stones", as in "set pattern".
 In Chinese, the term for joseki is dìngshì (定式).

 The concept of "balance", here, often refers to an equitable trade-off between securing territory in the corner versus making good thickness toward the sides and the center.
 In application, these concepts are very dynamic, and, often, deviations from a jōseki depend upon the needs of the situation and the available opportunities.
 While learning jōseki is a tool to defend against a local loss, players always seek to take advantage of weaknesses in the opponent's shapes, often deviating from the jōseki.